The Night in Lisbon: Reception

 The Night in Lisbon became an immediate bestseller in America and Britain when published in English in 1964, remaining on the New York Times Top Ten list for five months.
 In his review for the Times, Maxwell Geismar called it a "most brooding and thoughtful novel… it may not quite be a great novel, but it is surely one of the most absorbing and eloquent narratives of our period."
 In a 1964 book review, Kirkus Reviews called the book "limp with romantic despair and frayed cynicism making the experience of dislocation and the concentration camps more acceptable to an audience which has avoided it before...
 Remarque's old following will find that it has a certain urgency without perhaps pausing to wonder whether it is as real as it is readable."
-Charles Poore wrote in his review for The Times; "It is a brilliant novel and a strange one, not completely successful but hauntingly moving."
+Charles Poore wrote in his review for The New York Times; "It is a brilliant novel and a strange one, not completely successful but hauntingly moving."